 - Space physics (GCSE only)

-We would ask that you continue to encourage your daughter to review the materials covered on a regular basis and sell revision guides and flashcards to support this.
+We would ask that you continue to encourage your child to review the materials covered on a regular basis and sell revision guides and flashcards to support this.
 Good websites to use include:

-Please also encourage your daughter to ask for help if she comes across an area where she is not as confident, all of her teachers will be willing to give up lunches or after-school to support them.
-If your daughter is unsure of her target grade, she can discuss this with any of her Science teachers.
+Please also encourage your child to ask for help if they come across an area where they are not as confident, all of her teachers will be willing to give up lunches or after-school to support them.
+If your child is unsure of her target grade, they can discuss this with any of her Science teachers.

 Key Stage 5